microsoft/ML-For-Beginners/7-TimeSeries/3-SVR/README.md

 You've built your SVR!
-Now we need to find a way to evaluate it.
+Now we need to evaluate it.

 ### Evaluate your model

-This process provides a more robust estimation of how the model will perform in practice.
-However, it comes at the computation cost of creating so many models.
-This is acceptable if the data is small or if the model is simple, but could be an issue at scale.
+For evaluation, first we will scale back the data to our original scale.
+Then, to check the performance, we will plot the original and predicted time series plot, and also print the MAPE result.

-2. Scale the predicted and original output
+1. Scale the predicted and original output

     ```python
     # Scaling the predictions